DeepeshKalura/landbond/README.md

 ![Project Image](/image/clean-architecture-diagram.png)

-The project has simple idea that we will create a infrastructure manage with `service` folder and `repository` folder.
-The `service` folder will contain all the api call and the `repository` folder will contain all the business logic.
-The `bloc` folder will contain all the state management logic.

-If my code is not follow these make it like this and make the code like this.

-Or follow any other Bloc and clean architecture pattern for flutter.
+The idea was to follow these image as much as possible.
+You can look any clean architecture blog with flutter.

 ## Getting Started